Tait (train)

-The Tait trains were a wooden bodied Electric Multiple Unit train that operated on the suburban railway network of Melbourne, Victoria, Australia.
+The Tait trains are wooden bodied electric multiple unit (EMU) trains that operated on the suburban railway network of Melbourne, Victoria, Australia.
 They were introduced in 1910 by the Victorian Railways as steam locomotive hauled cars, and converted to electric traction from 1919 when the Melbourne electrification project was underway.
 The trains derived their name from Sir Thomas James Tait, the chairman of commissioners of the Victorian Railways from 1903 to 1910.
 The first cars were built during 1909 with the last entering service in 1952.

-Tait trains were initially referred to as "Sliding Door" trains, as opposed to the Swing Door trains then in service.
-From the 1950s, they became known as Reds or Red Rattlers, following the introduction of the blue-painted Harris trains.
+Tait trains are initially referred to as "Sliding Door" trains, as opposed to the "Swing Door" trains then in service.
+From the 1950s, following the introduction of the blue-painted Harris trains, they became known as Reds or Red Rattlers, the latter epithet later being applied to various types of red-painted rolling stock in Sydney.

 Layout

-Tait trains had a partly open saloon layout, with bench seats running across the train, the saloon being divided by partitions into a number of smaller areas.
+Tait trains had a partly open saloon layout with transverse bench seats.
+The saloon was divided by partitions into a number of smaller areas.
 Each seating aisle was provided with its own exterior sliding door.

-Incandescent lighting, a ceiling with pressed tin patterns, luggage racks above head height, and beautifully stained woodgrain walls were fitted inside each compartment.
-Interiors were split into smoking and no-smoking compartments until late 1978 with the abolition of smoking on trains, and carriages were designated as first or second class until 1958 when one class suburban travel was introduced.
+Incandescent lighting, a pressed-metal ceiling, luggage racks above head height, and varnished wood-grain walls were fitted inside each compartment.
+Interiors were split into smoking and no-smoking compartments until late 1978, after which smoking was banned on trains.
+Carriages were designated as first or second class until 1958, after which one-class suburban travel was introduced.

-The exterior of the trains were of two main styles: the original cars had a clerestory roof, and those built from the late 1920s onward had a simpler arched roof.
+The exterior of the trains were in two main styles: the original cars had a clerestory roof, and those built from the late 1920s onward had a simpler arched roof.

-From 1971, the interior was simplified to cut maintenance costs, with some doorway windows being replaced by metal and plywood, and the wooden latticed sun blinds being removed.
+From 1971, the interior was simplified to cut maintenance costs, with some doorway windows being replaced by metal and plywood, and the wooden louvred sun blinds being removed.
 The motor bogies on the trains were originally of pressed steel construction, being changed for a new design in cast steel in the 1930s.

 In service

 Pre-electrification

-The production of Tait carriages began before electrification, with the intention that the necessary electrical equipment would be retrofitted when necessary.
+The production of Tait carriages began before electrification, with the necessary electrical equipment to be retrofitted when required.

 The carriages were grouped as the P type, with codes like ACP indicating that there was a passageway connecting most of the compartments, rather than the older carriage style with each compartment isolated from its neighbours.
 In the 1910 recoding project, the P was changed to a normal-size, normal-font letter, i.e. ACP.
 However, most diagrams show the raised letter with the newer code, perhaps because they were drawn during the construction phase, around the same time as the recoding was being planned.

 All carriages were roughly 62 ft long over the buffers, 9 ft high, and 9 ft 6 in wide, although there was some variation.
 All compartments were linked with a through-corridor, though internal sliding doors were placed three compartments from one end.
 The carriages were not initially marked "Smoking" or "Non-Smoking".